dart-archive/dart-tutorials-samples/streams/README.txt

-The source code for these examples live in the corresponding "web" directory in order to work with DartPad.
+The source code for these examples lives in the corresponding "web" directory in order to work with DartPad.
 Because these examples do not rely on dart:html, they could just as easily live in the "bin" directory.